 K556 is plug & play keyboard and its software is very easy to use.

-When it comes to the cons of this keyboard, we didn’t like the lack of dedicated macro keys and the plain design which might be a problem with all Redragon keyboards.
+When it comes to the cons of this keyboard, I didn’t like the lack of dedicated macro keys and the plain design which might be a problem with all Redragon keyboards.

 With this keyboard, it is difficult to determine whether it is more suitable for work and everyday use or gaming.